Flying satellites in space might seem like a real stretch

 The CubeSat is a pico-satellite design from Bob Twiggs

 Luis Obispo.
-The motivation is to develop a standard,
+The motivation was to develop a standard,

-off-shelf satellite small satellite kit that can be
+off-shelf satellite small satellite kit that sould be

 cheaply built, easily adapted for different missions,